Nic-LAmarca/audit-trail-service-poc/README.md

 - **GET /events**
   This API allows a user to retreive all AuditLogEvent entries present in the database.

-Testing of the above may be complete at the following URL: https://audit-trail-service-8a163c91f080.herokuapp.com/
 Note: You will want to create entries with the POST /event API first to then retrieve from.
 You can run the GET /events API to get the event_id value(s) for an existing event to then use in the GET /event/<event_id> API.
-I will include the sample Postman API collection I created to test this deployed code.
+I will include the sample Postman API collection I created to test the code.

 **Final Notes:**